Lee Van Cleef: Acting career

+Supporting actor

 In 1952, he made his television debut when he was cast in the episode "Formula for Fear" of the Western aviation series Sky King.
-Van Cleef appeared six times between 1953 and 1955 on the children's syndicated Western series The Adventures of Kit Carson, starring Bill Williams.
-He was cast three times, including the role of Rocky Hatch in the episode "Greed Rides the Range" (1952), of another syndicated Western series, The Range Rider.
-He appeared in episode 82 of the TV series The Lone Ranger in 1952.
-In 1954, Van Cleef appeared as Jesse James in the syndicated series Stories of the Century.
+Van Cleef appeared six times between 1953 and 1955 on the children's syndicated Western series The Adventures of Kit Carson.
+He was cast three times in syndicated Western series, The Range Rider.
+He appeared in episode 82 of the television series The Lone Ranger in 1952.
+In 1954, he appeared as Jesse James in the syndicated series Stories of the Century.

-In 1955, he was cast twice on another syndicated Western series, Annie Oakley.
-That same year, he guest-starred on the CBS Western series Brave Eagle.
-In 1955, he played one of the two villains in an episode of The Adventures of Champion the Wonder Horse.
+In 1955, he was cast twice on the syndicated Western series, Annie Oakley and guest-starred on the CBS Western series Brave Eagle.
+Van Cleef played a villain in an episode of The Adventures of Champion the Wonder Horse in 1955.
 He played Cherokee Bob in the NBC Western series Tales of Wells Fargo in 1957.
 In 1958, he was cast as Ed Murdock, a rodeo performer trying to reclaim the title in the event at Madison Square Garden in New York City, on Richard Diamond, Private Detective.

-Van Cleef played different characters on four episodes of ABC's The Rifleman, with Chuck Connors, between 1959 and 1962, and twice on ABC's Tombstone Territory.
+Van Cleef played different characters on four episodes of ABC's The Rifleman, with Chuck Connors, between 1959 and 1962 (as Stinger in S2 E31 "The Prodigal" 1960), and twice on ABC's Tombstone Territory.
 In 1958, he was cast as Deputy Sid Carver in the episode "The Great Stagecoach Robbery" of another syndicated Western series, Frontier Doctor, starring Rex Allen.
-In 1959, Van Cleef appeared as Luke Clagg in the episode "Strange Request" of the NBC Western series Riverboat starring Darren McGavin, as Jumbo Kane in the episode "The Hostage" on the CBS Western series "Wanted Dead or Alive" starring Steve McQueen, and in an episode of Maverick titled "Red Dog" in 1961 starring Roger Moore and John Carradine.
+In 1959, Van Cleef appeared as Luke Clagg in the episode "Strange Request" of the NBC Western series Riverboat, as Jumbo Kane in the episode "The Hostage" on the CBS Western series "Wanted Dead or Alive", and in an episode of Maverick titled "Red Dog" in 1961.